-&lt;sup>6 Pipeline Management of the Targeted Programs under the Strategic Climate Fund
+8 Pipeline Management of the Targeted Programs under the Strategic Climate Fund.

-- a) increasing the resource envelope for the investment plan; - b) adding, dropping, or shifting resources between - PPCR: specific sectors or sub-sectors by more than 15 percent of the funding envelope of the investment plan or by more than US\$10 million; - FIP: drivers of deforestation and forest degradation by more than 15 percent of the funding envelope of the investment plan or by more than US\$ 8 million; - SREP: projects that adopt different renewable energy technologies by more than 15 percent of the funding envelope of the investment plan or by more than US\$ 5 million; - c) shifting resources between the private and the public sector. - 22.
-Any other amendments to the investment plans will be notified to the relevant Sub-Committee through the semi-annual update of the SCF pipeline, which will include information on the status of each of the projects and programs in the pipeline. - 23.
+- 21. It is proposed that any change to the investment plan deemed to be strategic by the country or the MDBs should be presented to the relevant Sub-Committee for review and endorsement.
+In particular, guidance and endorsement from the Sub-Committee will be sought, through a decision by mail, for the following types of change to an investment plan: - a) increasing the resource envelope for the investment plan; - b) adding, dropping, or shifting resources within each of the SCF programs, - PPCR: specific sectors or sub-sectors by more than 15 percent of the funding envelope of the investment plan or by more than US\$10 million; - FIP: drivers of deforestation and forest degradation by more than 15 percent of the funding envelope of the investment plan or by more than US\$ 8 million; - c) shifting resources between the private and the public sector.9 - 22.
+Any other amendments to the investment plans will be notified to the relevant Sub-Committee through the semi-annual updates, which will include information on the status of each of the projects and programs in the pipeline. - 23.
 When the proposed changes to an investment plan require endorsement by the relevant Sub-Committee, a request to the Sub-Committee should be submitted to the CIF Administrative Unit for review.
 Such a request should include the following: - a) review of the status of the implementation of the original investment plan; - b) explanation of the circumstances and rationale for revising the investment plan and making changes to the projects or programs included; - c) description of the proposed changes; and - d) assessment of the potential impact of the proposed changes on achieving the objectives and targets of the original investment plan. - 24.
 The Sub-Committee will review the revised investment plan and consider whether or not to endorse the proposed changes.
 If the proposed changes are endorsed by the Sub-Committee, the pipeline will be updated accordingly.
-For new projects introduced in the revised investment plan, the pipeline management timelines will restart for only the applicable projects that underwent changes. - 25.
-If the proposed changes are not endorsed, the Sub-Committee may propose an alternative way forward in consultation with the concerned country and MDBs.
-Such proposals will indicate whether the projects and programs concerned will be removed from the pipeline, whether the associated resources will be released from the funding allocation to the investment plan, and, in the case of funding being released, how the released resources may be used.
+For new projects introduced in the revised investment plan, the pipeline management timelines will restart for only the applicable projects that underwent changes.

-&lt;sup>7 Projects implemented by the private sector arms of the MDBs are classified as private sector projects, whereas those implemented by the public sector arms of the MDBs are classified as public sector projects.
+9 Projects implemented by the private sector arms of the MDBs are classified as private sector projects, whereas those implemented by the public sector arms of the MDBs are classified as public sector projects.
 It is recognized that projects implemented by the public sector arms of the MDBs may also engage the private sector through onlending and/or other schemes.